Silica Holdings (SLCA) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the commercial silica producer had lost 3.9% over the past month.
-This has was narrower than the Basic Materials sector's loss of 5.85% and the S&P 500's loss of 5.98% in that time.
+Prior to today's trading, shares of the commercial silica producer had lost 2.26% over the past month.
+This has lagged the Basic Materials sector's gain of 2.03% and the S&P 500's loss of 0.94% in that time.

-It is also important to note the recent changes to analyst estimates for Silica Holdings.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for Silica Holdings should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Silica Holdings is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 19.55% lower within the past month.
+Silica Holdings is currently sporting a Zacks Rank of #4 (Sell).

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 80, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 79, putting it in the top 32% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"